swabhs/open-sesame/README.md

 $ python -m sesame.$MODEL --model_name sample-$MODEL --mode train
 ```

 The $MODELs are specified below.
 Training saves the best model on validation data in the directory `logs/sample-$MODEL/best-$MODEL-1.$x-model`.
 The same directory will also save a `configurations.json` containing current model configuration.
-Pre-trained models coming soon.

 If training gets interrupted, it can be restarted from the last saved checkpoint by specifying `--mode refresh`.

+## Pre-trained Models

+[Download](http://www.cs.cmu.edu/~sswayamd/open-sesame-v1.1-models/pretrained.tar.gz) and place under `logs/` for target (accuracy = 72.9 on test), frame (accuracy = 86.4 on test, with gold targets) and argument identification (f1 = 60.6 on test with gold targets and frames).

 ## Test
 To test under the above model, execute: